vornado/AuburnGolfKeeper/README.md

 We used

-JRE 1.8.0_321
+1. JRE 1.8.0_321
-JDK 1.8.0_321
+2.JDK 1.8.0_321

-Get the Lastest Stable Version of Tomcat
+3.Get the Lastest Stable Version of Tomcat

-We used
+**

-Tomcat Version 8.5.78
+Tomcat Version 8.5.78**

-Get the Lastest version of MySQL Community
+4.Get the Lastest version of MySQL Community

-MySQL username must be root
+** MySQL username must be root
-MYSQL password must be password
+ MYSQL password must be password**
 ---------------------------------

 Setup